...of the Garden Centre Association

 If a garden centre business has multiple centre's then 25% of those centre's (minimum of 5 if over 24+ centres) need to be GCA members.
 Those not classed as the parent centre will be subsidiary members.

 An Associate member is a supplier to the garden centre industry.
-To find out more and become an Associate member please contact Pat Adams at head office or email firstname.lastname@example.org
+To find out more and become an Associate member please contact the GCA office by email: firstname.lastname@example.org

 There are many advantages and unique benefits of GCA membership